Sequential Fair Resource Allocation under a Markov Decision Process Framework: Experimental Results

 { \paragraph{\textbf{Real Data}} We evaluate SAFFE-D using a real dataset\footnote{\url{https://www.kaggle.com/c/demand-forecasting-kernels-only}} containing five years of store-item sales data for $10$ stores.
 We assume that each store (agent) requests its total daily sales from a warehouse (supplier) with limited inventory, and the warehouse aims to be fair when supplying the stores on a weekly basis, i.e., when $T=7$.
 We use the first three years to estimate the expected demands and standard deviations for each weekday, and we use the remaining two years to evaluate SAFFE-D for fair daily allocations. }

 We report the results on synthetic data as an average over $200$ experiment realizations with one standard deviation.
 For SAFFE-D we use $\lambda(t)=\lambda\sqrt{T-t}$, where the hyper-parameter $\lambda$ is optimized with respect to Log-NSW.
-We express the budget size $B$ as the fraction of total expected demands such that a budget of $0.1$ means enough budget to meet only $10\%$ of the expected demands.
+We express the budget size $B$ as the fraction of total expected demands such that a budget of $0.1$ means enough budget to meet only $10\%$ of the total expected demands.
+We assume equal weights across all agents.